handracs2007/sites/blog/sbootnative/index.md

 ---
 ### Test Run

-Now, let's run back our application using and make sure that it is responding correctly.
+Now, let's run back our application and make sure that it is responding correctly.

-If you call the endpoint http://localhost:8080/users, you should receive the response.
+If you call the endpoint <http://localhost:8080/users>, you should receive the response.
 At first, it will be empty as we do not yet have any user data.
 ![List users empty](listuser1.png)

-Let's try to add ONE (1) new user by calling the `http://localhost:8080/user` endpoint using HTTP `POST` method.
+Let's try to add ONE (1) new user by calling the <http://localhost:8080/user> endpoint using HTTP `POST` method.
 ![Add user](adduser.png)

 Now, if we try to list down the users again, we should be able to see one new user has been added to the system.